 “Lab-grown diamonds” refers to a set of processes used since the mid-20th century, which have been increasingly promoted for jewelry during the last decade.
 The two methods used to create lab-grown diamonds are High Pressure High Temperature (HPHT) and Chemical Vapor Deposition (CVD).

 Recycled diamonds are simply pre-owned, natural diamonds.
-They may have entered the supply chain hundreds of years ago.
-Or it may have been bought and sold only a few years ago.
+They may have entered the supply chain hundreds of years ago, or it may have been bought and sold only a few years ago.

-Due to scarcity and expense, no matter where you purchase a diamond from, a huge percentage of diamonds are recycled—although they are often reset and sometimes recut to suit changing tastes in jewelry.
+Due to scarcity and expense, no matter where you purchase a diamond from, a huge percentage of diamonds are recycled, although they are often reset and sometimes recut to suit changing tastes in jewelry.
 By their very nature, diamonds are extremely old.
 So the concept of a “new diamond” really only means a “newly mined diamond.”
 And a recent pre-owned diamond should look no different to a “newly mined” diamond.

 COST

 When it comes to buying recycled diamonds, they are significantly cheaper than standard retail.
-Especially when shopping pre-owned designer jewelry, such as Bulgari, Cartier, Chopard, Harry Winston, Tiffany & Co., and Verragio.
+Especially when shopping pre-owned designer jewelry, such as BVLGARI, Cartier, Chopard, Harry Winston, Tiffany & Co., and Verragio.
 And when it comes to selling recycled diamonds, they retain a lot of their value.

 On the other hand, lab created diamonds usually cost about 30 percent less than the natural diamonds sold in jewelry stores.
 However they are often still more expensive than the recycled option and do not have a resale value.

-How they compare: Recycled diamonds offer better value and savings.
+How they compare: Recycled diamonds offer better value and savings

 ECO IMPACT